Melbourne Laureate Professor

 Co-Director of Studies, Human Rights Law

 Hilary Charlesworth is a Melbourne Laureate Professor at Melbourne Law School.
 She is also a Distinguished Professor at the Australian National University.
-Her research includes the structure of the international legal system, peacebuilding, human rights law and international humanitarian law and international legal theory, particularly feminist approaches to international law.
+Her research includes the structure of the international legal system, peacebuilding, human rights law and international humanitarian law, international legal theory, particularly feminist approaches to international law and the art of international law.
 Hilary received the American Society of International Law’s award for creative legal scholarship for her book, co-authored with Christine Chinkin, The Boundaries of International Law.
 She was also awarded, with Christine Chinkin, the American Society of International Law’s Goler T. Butcher award for ‘outstanding contributions to the development or effective realization of international human rights law’.
 Hilary has held both an Australian Research Council Federation Fellowship (2005-2010) and an ARC Laureate Fellowship (2010-2015).

 Hilary has been a visiting professor at various institutions including Harvard Law School, New York University Global Law School, UCLA, Paris I and the London School of Economics.
 She is a member of the Executive Council of the Asian Society of International Law and a past President of the Australian and New Zealand Society of International Law.
-Hilary was appointed by the Australian government in 2015 to a second term as a member of the Permanent Court of Arbitration.
-She is an associate member of the Institut de Droit International and served as judge ad hoc in the International Court of Justice in the Whaling in the Antarctic Case (2011-2014).
+Hilary is a member of the Permanent Court of Arbitration.
 In 2016 Hilary was awarded an Honorary Doctorate by the Université Catholique de Louvain in Belgium.
+She delivered the General Course in Public International Law at the Hague Academy in 2019.
+She is an associate member of the Institut de Droit International and served as Judge ad hoc in the International Court of Justice in the Whaling in the Antarctic case (Australia v Japan) (2011-2014) and is currently Judge ad hoc in the Arbitral Award of 3 October 1899 case (Guyana v Venezuela).